marius311/MuseInference.jl/docs/src/index.md

 nothing # hide
 ```

 We next compute the MUSE estimate for the same problem.
-To make the timing comparison fair, the number of MUSE simulations should be the same as the effective sample size of the chain we just ran.
+To reach the same Monte Carlo error as HMC, the number of MUSE simulations should be the same as the effective sample size of the chain we just ran.
 This is:

 ```@example 1
 nsims = round(Int, ess_rhat(chain)[:θ,:ess])